Best Todoist Alternatives (2026) — 4+ Options Compared

 Why Look for Todoist Alternatives?

-- Cost: While Todoist has a free tier, its paid plans starting at $4/user/mo can add up quickly for growing teams.
+While Todoist has a free tier, paid plans starting at $4/user/mo can quickly become expensive as you add team members or need advanced features.

 📊 Quick Comparison Table